sakata325/sakata325/README.md

 * **Creative AI Tutor PoC**

   * An application delivering AI-generated feedback on creative work, streamlining the review process.
+* **Neck-Controlled Virtual Flight**

+  * An immersive first-person flight experience in which the user soars through a beautiful sky simply by tilting their head—no hand controllers required—and hears dynamically changing wind sounds that perfectly match each turn.

+* **Unity Wave Interaction/Animation**

+  * A Unity-based interactive/animation system.
+Users can observe smoothly propagating, organic wave patterns driven by mathematical sine functions and dynamic amplitude envelopes, all rendered on a procedurally generated mesh for high performance.

 ## Contact